 We can attend a data room, prepare a reserves report, and provide a full set of documentation on all stages of the acquisition or divestiture evaluation.
 We can supply a complete integrated team of engineers and geologists or a single individual to supplement and work within your team.
 In addition to experienced geological and reservoir engineering personnel, we also have staff who can provide operations engineering services and are available for site visits to assess existing facilities and operations.
 The following describes the general process we typically follow for an acquisition evaluation:

 - Attend data room with client to meet with members of the seller’s technical team and review and collect data.

 - If necessary, have operations engineer visit the field sites to perform an inspection of the production operations, interview key personnel, review reports and budgets, collect pertinent data, and gain an understanding of the likely risks to ongoing and future production plans.

 - Return to NSAI office and review the available data.

 - Conduct an independent geologic and engineering analysis.
 Depending on the properties, our evaluation may include the following:

 - petrophysical evaluation of the well logs and core data

 - investigation of the production data, well tests, pressure data, and temperature and fluid data

-- volumetric determination of the initial hydrocarbons-in-place in those reservoirs where performance data is judged to be insufficient for reserve estimation
+- volumetric determination of the initial hydrocarbons-in-place in those reservoirs where performance data is judged to be insufficient for reserves estimation

 - forecasts of future production rates consistent with performance to date and offset operations